Retroversion of the hip joint - often undetected reason for hip complaints

 - Strengthening of the hip musculature:

-- Stabilization of the hip joint through targeted training of the abductors, flexors, and gluteal muscles.
+- Stabilization of the hip joint through targeted training of abductors, flexors and gluteal muscles.

 - Reducing impinging movements:

-- Avoiding deep flexion and internal rotation to avoid further stressing the labrum.
+- Avoidance of deep flexion and internal rotation, to avoid further stressing the labrum.

 - Weight reduction: